P-TEFb/fragMap/README.md

 Author: Mrutyunjaya Parida, David Price lab, UIOWA

 ## Usage:
 fragMap pipeline runs on Python 2.7+ interpreter and R 3.6.3v installed on your desired operating system of choice such as Windows, Mac or Linux.
-The code is avialable here for download: https://drive.google.com/file/d/1cPIhkDtagXnBZY1jP7DNyDltoLr8vjmM/view?usp=sharing

 First, the fragMap-table program make a data table in csv format with a outputfilename.txt extension containing total number of mapped fragments of a specific size for each basepair across intervals using the following parameters as described below.
 ```